Matthew 9:38: Analysis

-There is some debate if "the Lord of the harvest," means Jesus, or God the Father.
-Jesus calls His Father, "the Lord of the vineyard" (Matt 21:40), and "the husbandman" (John 15:1) However it could easily be Jesus who sends his the labourers, i.e. the apostles.
-These labourers are alluded to in Psalm 126, "who sow in tears, shall reap in exultation," and are to be contrasted with the false labourers spoken of in Jeremiah 23:21, "I did not send prophets, yet they ran: I have not spoken to them, yet they prophesied."
+There is some debate about whether "the Lord of the harvest" means Jesus, or God the Father.
+Jesus calls His Father "the Lord of the vineyard" in Matthew 21:40, and "the husbandman" in John 15:1.
+However, the term could also refer to Jesus, who sends out his the labourers, i.e. the apostles: see the quotation from John Chrysostom below.
+These labourers are alluded to in Psalm 126, "who sow in tears, shall reap in exultation", and are to be contrasted with the false labourers spoken of in Jeremiah 23:21, "I did not send prophets, yet they ran: I have not spoken to them, yet they prophesied."